Do you run promotions in your salon?

 Profit Contribution = Service Price – Product Cost – Time Cost

 Anyway, to keep things simple, just calculate what the profit contribution is for each of your services.
-You may be surprised about the big variations in profitability.
-You should also quickly learn which ones are the ones you should be promoting and which ones you maybe even should remove (or price up) from your service menu.
+You may be surprised by the big variations in profitability.
+You should also quickly learn which ones are ones you should be promoting and which ones you maybe even should remove (or price up) from your service menu.

 Promote Services Your Salon Clients Want, Not What You Want To Promote